 The Air Conditioner Is Leaking Water Inside the Home

 If your air conditioner leaks water inside your house, switching it off to prevent expensive water damage.
 Your condensate drain line can be clogged, allowing water to back up into your house.
 To unclog the line, DIYers should use a wet/dry vacuum.
 If it doesn’t function, your drain pan may have rusted or your condensate pump may have failed.
 Your mechanic will be able to restore or patch the broken components.

 The Air Conditioner is Leaking Water Outside.

 On hot or humid days, you can see a small puddle of water under your condenser device.
-Our friends at McQuillan Bros, Saint Paul Cooling Company, explains that their customers see this often on humid Minnesota days.
-That is common in hot, humid weather, as long as it forms only when the device is operating.
+This is common in hot, humid weather, as long as it forms only when the device is operating.
 In cold weather—usually 60 degrees or less—an air conditioner will freeze, allowing the device to leak water as it melts, which is natural.
 If it’s leaked in other ways, consider repairing or removing the air filters.
 If that does not solve the problem, schedule a service call.
 You can need more refrigerant, have a blockage in your drain pipe, or have a broken condensate pan.

 When Turned off, the Air Conditioner Leaks Water.

 If your machine is low on refrigerant or has a dirty filter, it can freeze up when operating.
 When you turn it off, the ice melts, causing it to spill water.
 If cleaning your filter doesn’t solve this issue, please don’t turn on your air conditioner again until you’ve found and solved the problem.
 You can have a blockage or a cracked condensate pan, as with outside leaks.